AdobeDocs/app-builder/src/pages/guides/configuration/webpack-configuration.md

     ...config.plugins
   ]

-  // ... all other Webpack configuration options are valid
+  // ...
+All other Webpack configuration options are valid

 }
 ```